 |Art or elective from one area above||1 credit|

-Your application may show that you are in the process of completing these courses.
-These courses must be completed prior to enrolling at Evergreen.
-You are encouraged to select challenging courses for your electives that are beyond the minimum requirements stated above.
+You can show on your application that you’re in the process of completing these courses, but they must be completed before enrolling at Evergreen.
 This list of acceptable college-preparatory course work (PDF) may help you decide which courses meet the subject-area requirements.

 Running Start Students

-When you apply for admission as a high school senior with Running Start credit, the freshman admission criteria will be used.
+When you apply for admission as a high school senior with Running Start credit, we’ll use the freshman admission criteria.
 Your college credit can be used to substitute for required high school courses.
 For example, a 5-quarter hour credit course in college-level writing (English 101) will substitute for a full credit of high school English.

 More information about college credit earned as a high school student can be found on Transfer Credit Policy, How we evaluate credit.
 College credit earned through Advanced Placement (AP), College-Level Examination Program (CLEP), and the International Baccalaureate Organization (IBO) is described on Prior Learning Assessment, in Credit by Examination.